• LAUNCH YOUR DREAM

 Being Assisted

-Think back to two times in your life where you wanted to do something that you thought was a great idea and you talked yourself out of it.
+Think back to two times when you wanted to do something you thought was a great idea and talked yourself out of it.
 Write down at least two incidences when this happened and what was done to convince you not to move forward.

 Read over your answers.
-Do you see a pattern forming in what your head may say to you about risk and go after a dream?
-Is it you, or some old programming left over from your childhood that you are still listening to as an adult?
+Do you see a pattern forming in what your head may say to you about risk and going after a dream?
+Is it you or some old programming left over from your childhood that you are still listening to as an adult?

 You can come to your rescue and set up situations where you ask for the support that you need.
 The first step is to understand that you have the power to step in and assist yourself by asking other people to do for you what you would have done to help others, as demonstrated in the above examples.

-This exercise is to help recognize where the voices in your head originate.
-What you tell yourself (especially the negative) often has nothing to do with the person you are at this moment in time.
+This exercise is to help you recognize where the voices in your head originate.
+What you tell yourself (especially the negative) often has nothing to do with who you are now.
 The person you are right now is capable of great things.

 The homework from step 1 is to go to a bookstore, clear your mind, take a deep breath and go straight to the section of books you would read if you knew you only had one week to live (magazines can work for this exploration too).

-What section would we find you?
+What section would we find you in?
 What would you be reading?
 Romance novels?
 Travel guides?
 Picture books of Italy?
 Nature?
 Gardening?
 Marathon running?
 Entrepreneurial advice?
 Science?
 Mysteries?
 History?
 Famous people?
 Memoirs?
 Antiques?
 Arts and crafts?
 Car racing?
 Computer programming?
 Cooking?
 Camping?
 Fishing?
 Redecorating?

 How to find your dream and life purposeStep 2 – Looking at the past